ArenKDesai/Aren-s-Notes/botany lec.md

 ### Bryophytes
 Mosses, liverworts, hornworts, etc. These non-vascular plants had no true roots, stems, or leaves.
 They had rhizoids to aid in anchorage.
 They had water-dependent sexual reproduction.
 The eggs are produced in the **archegonia** and the sperm are produced in the **antheridia**.
 The flagellated sperm must swim to the egg.
-The diploid zygote grows out of the
+The diploid zygote grows out of the archegonium into a sporophyte.
+T